ALI-AL-MARJANI/Adversarial-attacks-/README.md

 ## Background & Motivation

-Deep neural networks can be fooled by tiny, imperceptible perturbations known as **adversarial examples**, causing confident misclassifications.
+Deep neural networks can be fooled by tiny, imperceptible perturbations known as **adversarial attacks**, causing confident misclassifications.
 These weaknesses raise important concerns for the **security, reliability, and robustness** of modern ML systems.

 Rather than designing new architectures, our project provides a **concise and reproducible comparison** of three standard white-box attacks to highlight key trade-offs:

 - **Attack strength:** accuracy degradation
-- **Perturbation visibility:** L2 magnitude
+- **Perturbation visibility:** L2 magnitude of the perturbation
 - **Computation cost:** efficiency of each attack
 - **Transferability:** effectiveness across models